 3. Make It Personalized

-Think about the person that this farewell party is for, whether it’s a fellow employee at work or a classmate moving schools, you’ll need to tailor your message for your guests accordingly.
+Think about the person/people that this farewell party is for, whether it’s a fellow employee at work or classmate moving schools.
+You’ll need to tailor your message for them accordingly.
 Instead of going for a typical invitation script, try to mention personalized things and inside jokes to each of your guests when creating the invitation.
 This will make them feel even more included and enticed to come and join.
-It is one way you can make your invitation feel less repetitive.

 4. Photos for Memories

 If the farewell party is a bit more formal (like in the workplace), then add a professional photo of the person.
-However, if the party is more personal or among close friends, you may choose to add group photos with close friends or funny photos of the celebrant for humor.
-Placing pictures of the celebrant in the invitation can give your invitation card the kick it needs to get everyone to join in.
+However, if the party is more personal or among close friends, you may choose to add group photos with close friends or funny photos of the people/person leaving soon.
+Placing pictures of them in a simple invitation can set the mood of the party.
 Make sure that the photos don’t take up too much space or are too small so it won’t draw attention away from the invite’s message.